backbonesk/chaching/README.md

 		}
 		else
 		{
-			// Failure, the user cancelled or the payment pending.
+			// Failure, the user cancelled, the payment got rejected or the payment pending.
 		}
 	}
 	catch (\Chaching\Exceptions\InvalidResponseException $e)